beamhalo/kate-ollama/README.md

 ## Planned Features

  * Improve UI of chat panel, option of pasting code straight to editor, maybe syntax highlight for code...

+ * Separate model selection and system prompt for completion vs chat

  * Wishlist: some features 'inspired' from qodeassist